 - Keurig: Coffee enthusiasts who do have a lot of coffee equipment can use their Keurig coffee.
 You’ll want to use two pods to make a single cup of coffee to keep it strong.

 The Expert Tips You Should Read Up On

 - You can make a number of store-bought ingredients at home.
-Pumpkin spice, for example, needs a ½ teaspoon ground cinnamon, ⅛ teaspoon ground nutmeg, ⅛ teaspoon ground cloves, and ¼ teaspoon of ground ginger.
+Pumpkin spice, for example, needs a ½ teaspoon of ground cinnamon, ⅛ teaspoon of ground nutmeg, ⅛ teaspoon of ground cloves, and ¼ teaspoon of ground ginger.

 - To make your own whipped cream, use your milk frother on 2% for about 40 seconds, and give or take a few seconds until you start seeing peaks.